sborhade/HuggingFace/Notes.md

 Document load chain:
 Retrieval chain: It is a interface to query vector store DB. based on this retrieval chain query we get the response.

+In Langchain we have data ingestion classes like:
+Document Loaders.
+Text loaders.